Backing up your work for Artists & Designers – 6 free services

 They offer a free option where you get storage of 2 GB.
 You can use their app for IOS or Android, on your computer or via your web browser (some software also integrate Dropbox into their service like Procreate for example).

-If you’re looking for more storage you can upgrade your account, there are quite a few options to choose from with their Plus service (1 TB storage) for $9.99 per month (there’s also more expensive options with more storage space).
+If you’re looking for more storage you can upgrade your account, there are quite a few options to choose from with their Plus service (1 TB storage) for $9.99 per month (there are also more expensive options with more storage space).

 Google Drive is Google’s own cloud storage service, if you’re using a lot of Google’s services already it could be worth using Google Drive just because of how well they integrate all their services together.
 (Gmail, Google Keep and so on)